wizzzard91/activity-suggestions/README.md

 I use Anthropic's Claude Sonnet 4.5 for suggestions and discussions, as well as Github Copilot's agent.

+GitHub Copilot provided inline type suggestions and autocompletion for TypeScript interfaces, though I had to turn it off while working on `evaluate` method - because code suggestions were messing with my idea of how algorithm can work.

+I used AI as a consultant and auto-suggestions, but made all final architectural decisions myself.
+I also validated all AI-generated code.
+I tried to avoid unnecessary explicit code and configs.

 ### Backend

 I decided to go with Apollo, since it was suggested by LLLM and it is pretty popular in [NPM registry](https://www.npmjs.com/package/@apollo/server).